Kai McKenzie-Lyle

-Kai John Oliver Milton McKenzie-Lyle (born 30 November 1997) is a professional footballer who plays for Welling United as a goalkeeper.
+Kai John Oliver Milton McKenzie-Lyle (born 30 November 1997) is a professional footballer who plays as a goalkeeper.
 Born in England, he represents Guyana at international level.

 Club career

 Barnet

 McKenzie-Lyle joined Tottenham Hotspur as under-10, before he moved to Barnet as an under-14 and progressed through the club's academy to become first choice keeper for the under-18s, and made his senior debut with a start in a 3–0 Herts Senior Cup defeat to Bishop's Stortford on 21 January 2014.
 He first appeared on the bench in the league in October 2014.
 He made his English Football League debut on 12 September 2015 in a 3–1 League Two away defeat by Portsmouth, coming on as a substitute for John Akinde after regular goalkeeper Jamie Stephens had been sent-off.
 McKenzie-Lyle joined St Ives Town in August 2017 on loan.
 He then joined Hayes & Yeading United on loan in December 2017.